VamshiKrishna-0901/Java-Objects/System/README.md

 ### System Property

 Property methods are general operating System properties which are pre-defined.
-Some general property of os are : "user.dir" -> It gives the current working directory
+Some general property of os are : "user.dir" <b>-></b> It gives the current working directory
-"java.class.path" -> It gives the java class installation path.
+"java.class.path" <b>-></b> It gives the java class installation path.

-Now this properties can be accessed by "System.getProperties()".
+Now this properties can be accessed by "<b>System.getProperties()</b>".
-If you want a specific property you can use "System.getProperty(String string)".
+If you want a specific property you can use "<b>System.getProperty(String string)</b>".
-To change the property "System.setProperty(String string, String string2)" To reset the porperty "System.clearProperty()"
+To change the property "<b>System.setProperty(String string, String string2)</b>" To reset the porperty "<b>System.clearProperty()</b>"

 ### System Environment Variables

-Environment variables of the system can be seen using "System.getenv()".
-It returns all the enivronment varibales.
+Environment variables of the system can be seen using "<b>System.getenv()</b>".
+It returns all the enivronment varibales in map format.

-"System.getenv(String string)" provides environment variable of specified string.
+"<b>System.getenv(String string)</b>" provides environment variable of specified string.

 ### Exit Program

-If you want to exit the program at any point of the time you can use "System.exit(int num)".
+If you want to exit the program at any point of the time you can use "<b>System.exit(int num)</b>".
 Here the default parameters is int, if num = 0 then the termination was occured safely.
 Non-xero indicates abrupt termination.

 ### Time

-"System.currentTimeMillis()" will return time in milli seconds.
+"<b>System.currentTimeMillis()</b>" will return time in milli seconds.

-"System.nanoTime()" will return accurate time provided by JVM.
+"<b>System.nanoTime()</b>" will return accurate time provided by JVM.

 ### Console

-System class returns a interactive console on method "System.console()".
+System class returns a interactive console on method "<b>System.console()</b>".
 It uses to get interactive console to work with.
 The provided console would work as normal terminal.
 The console returned itself is a object, hence it has to be stored in the console class.
 The few important console classes are :

-- readPassword(String string), readLine()
+- readPassword(String string), readLine(String string), readPassword(), readLine()

-It reads the from the console and both the methods does the same work but "readPassword()" hides the input data and it can be stored only in char array "char[]".
-While readLine() reads the data in usual manner.
+It reads the from the console and both the methods does the same work but "<b>readPassword()</b>" hides the input data and it can be stored only in char array "char[]".
+While "<b>readLine()</b>" reads the data in usual manner.

 - printf(Format format, String string), format(Format format, String string)